-During 2014, 2013 and 2012, we financed our operations through cash generated from operations.
-Our total cash and cash equivalents, short-term investments and long-term interest bearing investments, were \$3,683 million as of December 31, 2014 and \$3,630 million as of December 31, 2013.
-Our cash and cash equivalents and short-term investments were \$1,312 million as of December 31, 2014 and \$1,167 million as of December 31, 2013.
-Our long-term interest bearing investments were \$2,370 million as of December 31, 2014 and \$2,463 million as of December 31, 2013.
-We have a wholly owned subsidiary in Singapore that serves as a vehicle for a significant portion of our international investments and manages those financial assets.
-The remaining financial assets are held and managed through our subsidiary in the U.S. and through the parent company in Israel.
+During 2015, 2014 and 2013, we financed our operations through cash generated from operations.
+Our total cash and cash equivalents, short-term investments and long-term interest bearing investments, were \$3,615 million as of December 31, 2015 and \$3,683 million as of December 31, 2014.
+Our cash and cash equivalents and short-term investments were \$1,284 million as of December 31, 2015 and \$1,312 million as of December 31, 2014.
+Our long-term interest bearing investments were \$2,331 million as of December 31, 2015 and \$2,370 million as of December 31, 2014.
+Our financial assets are held and managed through the parent company in Israel and our subsidiaries in Singapore and the U.S.

-We generated net cash from operations of \$786 million in 2014, \$811 million in 2013 and \$850 million in 2012.
-Net cash from operations for 2014, 2013 and 2012 consisted primarily of net income adjusted for non-cash activity including stock-based compensation expenses, depreciation, amortization of intangible assets plus changes in deferred revenues, accrued expenses and other liabilities, trade receivables and prepaid expenses and other assets.
+We generated net cash from operations of \$947 million in 2015, \$786 million in 2014 and \$811 million in 2013.
+Net cash from operations for 2015, 2014 and 2013 consisted primarily of net income adjusted for non-cash activity including stock-based compensation expenses, depreciation, amortization of intangible assets plus changes in deferred revenues, accrued expenses and other liabilities, trade receivables and prepaid expenses and other assets.
+In addition to the increase in our net income in 2015, our cash flows provided by operating activities reflect also the increase in our deferred revenues and accrued expenses and other current liabilities.
 In 2014 and 2013, we paid additional taxes as a result of a settlement agreement with the Israeli Tax Authority.
-See also "Item 8 - Financial Information" under the caption "Legal Proceedings" and Note 11 to our Consolidated Financial Statements for further information.
+See also "Item 8 - Financial Information" under the caption "Legal Proceedings" and Note 12 to our Consolidated Financial Statements for further information.

-Net cash used in investing activities was \$246 million in 2014, \$546 million in 2013 and \$374 million in 2012.
-In 2014, net cash used in investing activities consisted primarily of investments in marketable securities and short-term deposits, partially offset by proceeds from sale and maturities of marketable securities.
-In 2013, net cash used in investing activities consisted primarily of investments in marketable securities of marketable securities, partially offset by proceeds from sale and maturities of marketable securities, partially offset by proceeds from sale and maturities of marketable securities and short-term deposits.
-In 2012, net cash used in investing activities consisted primarily of investments in marketable securities and short-term deposits, partially offset by proceeds from sale and maturities.
-Our capital expenditures amounted to \$13 million in 2014, \$10 million in 2013 and \$8 million in 2012.
-Our capital expenditures consisted primarily of computer equipment and software for research and development, construction of a new office building in Israel, leasehold improvements and furniture.
+Net cash used in investing activities was \$153 million in 2015, \$246 million in 2014 and \$546 million in 2013.
+In 2015 net cash used in investing activities consisted primarily of additional investments and proceeds related to marketable securities and short terms deposits as well as cash paid for acquisitions of subsidiaries.
+In 2014 and 2013 our net cash used in investing activities consisted primarily of investments and proceeds related to marketable securities and short terms deposits.
+Our capital expenditures amounted to \$17 million in 2015, \$13 million in 2014 and \$10 million in 2013.
+Our capital expenditures consisted primarily of computer equipment and software, construction of a new office building in Israel and leasehold improvements.

-Net cash used in financing activities was \$686 million in 2014, \$432 million in 2013 and \$394 million in 2012.
-In 2014, 2013 and 2012, net cash used in financing activities was attributed primarily to the repurchase of ordinary shares.
+Net cash used in financing activities was \$864 million in 2015, \$686 million in 2014 and \$432 million in 2013.
+In 2015, 2014 and 2013, net cash used in financing activities was attributed primarily to the repurchase of ordinary shares.
 Under the repurchase programs, we may purchase our ordinary shares from time to time, depending on market conditions, share price, trading volume and other factors.
-In 2014, 2013 and 2012, we repurchased ordinary shares in the amount of \$768 million, \$534 million and \$466 million, respectively.
+In 2015, 2014 and 2013, we repurchased ordinary shares in the amount of \$986 million, \$768 million and \$534 million, respectively.
 We re-issue the repurchased shares to settle exercises of options and awards of restricted share units to our employees and directors.
-Proceeds from such activities were \$70 million, \$67 million and \$61 million in 2014, 2013 and 2012, respectively.
+Proceeds from such activities were \$103 million, \$70 million and \$67 million in 2015, 2014 and 2013, respectively.